rails/rails/guides/source/engines.md

 self.author = Blorgh.user_class.find_or_create_by(name: author_name)
 ```

-Resulting in something a little shorter, and more implicit in its behaviour.
+Resulting in something a little shorter, and more implicit in its behavior.
 The `user_class` method should always return a `Class` object.

 To set this configuration setting within the application, an initializer should be used.
 By using an initializer, the configuration will be set up before the application starts and calls the engine's models which may depend on this configuration setting existing.